pgherveou/squid/README.md

 squid is a toolbox to build your node projects.
 Squid take cares of the compilation of your coffee, jade and stylus files.
 You put all your files inside your src folder and it will compile them to the output directory as soon as it detect a file change.
+It use growl to notify you when a compilation failed or succeeded

-Squid also export a publisher class to let you publish your file to amazon s3
+Squid also export a publisher class to let you publish your file to amazon s3.
+You can control what files you want to publish and squid will only upload new or updated files (see example below)

 Squid